On the Regulary of Reaction Systems: Applications

-\emph{Open reaction networks} in the sense of Feinberg \cite{F87} refer to those that contain ``pseudo-reactions'' (i.e., reactions where either the reactant or the product is the zero complex), to account for the case where mass exchange with the ambient is possible.
+\emph{Open reaction networks} in the sense of Feinberg \cite{F87} refer to those that contain ``pseudo-reactions'' (i.e., reactions where either the reactant or the product is the zero complex) to account for the case where mass exchange with the ambient is possible.
 Pseudo-reactions of a zero reactant account for reactions where certain species in the reactor vessel is produced in the feed stream at constant molar concentrations.
-Similarly, pseudo-reactions of a zero product model removal of the species in the reactant from the reactor vessel by the effluent stream. \emph{Closed reaction systems}, as opposed to \emph{open reaction systems}, assume conservation of mass, in terms of the existence of a conservation law for the reaction network \cite{F19,MFS22}.
-Since closed reaction systems when modelled stochastically are CTMCs on \emph{finite} state spaces owing to the existence of a conservation law, whose non-explosivity trivially holds.
-To avoid this triviality while demonstrate the applicability of the results established in the previous section, we will apply our results to various biological models which can be represented as \emph{open stochastic reaction systems}.
+Similarly, pseudo-reactions of a zero product model removal of the species in the reactant from the reactor vessel by the effluent stream. \emph{Closed reaction systems}, as opposed to \emph{open reaction systems}, assume conservation of mass in terms of the existence of a conservation law for the reaction network \cite{F19,MFS22}.
+Since closed reaction systems, when modeled stochastically, are {\emph{finite} state CTMCs} owing to the existence of a conservation law, whose regularity trivially holds.
+To avoid this triviality while {demonstrating} the applicability of the results established in the previous section, we will apply our results to various biological models that can be represented {by \emph{open reaction networks}}.
 Throughout this section, to save the effort in notation, \emph{the same symbol $\cR$ is slightly abused to only refer to that specific reaction network within each subsection.}

-Below models with a star in the superscript were originally proposed as \emph{deterministic} reaction systems in the references, where reactions are assumed to occur in an isothermal homogeneous continuous flow stirred tank reactor (CFSTR), and the biological appropriateness might have been justified therein.
-It is noteworthy that in contrast, we simply take the reaction mechanism as a reaction network and derive a stochastic analogue, by taking into account the randomness induced by possible \emph{low} abundance of species, \emph{without justifying its biological appropriateness}.
-In spite of this, empirical evidence does support that certain stochasticity may exist in a few models, e.g., the Lotka-Volterra model \cite{KK88}, the Brusselator model \cite{BFP10}, the glycolysis model \cite{JBP02}, the enzymatic model \cite{GMK17}, and metabolic pathways \cite{LH07}.
+Below, models with an \emph{italic subsection title} were originally proposed as \emph{deterministic} reaction systems in the references, where reactions are assumed to occur in an isothermal homogeneous continuous flow stirred tank reactor (CFSTR), and the biological appropriateness might have been justified therein.
+It is noteworthy that in contrast, we simply take the reaction mechanism as a reaction network{; in this way, we can} derive a stochastic analogue, by taking into account the randomness induced by possible \emph{low} abundance of species, \emph{without justifying its biological appropriateness}.
+In spite of this, empirical evidence does support that certain stochasticity may exist in a few models, e.g., the Lotka-Volterra model \cite{KK88}, the Brusselator model \cite{BFP10}, the glycolysis model \cite{JBP02}, the enzymatic model \cite{GMK17}, and metabolic pathways in general \cite{LH07}.